Top 10 Facts about Cartoon Network

 8 The Amazing World of Gumball's characters are not original The Amazing World of Gumball is a British-Australian-German-American-Irish children's animated television series created by Ben Bocquelet for Cartoon Network.

-The girls first appeared in a student film at CalArts and it was titled "Whoop-ass stew."
-In that film they got their powers from that stew.
-At the time they were known as the "whoop-ass girls."
-I think that's kinda funny.
+The girls first appeared in a student film at CalArts titled "Whoop-ass Stew."
+In that film, they got their powers from that stew.
+At the time, they were known as the "Whoop-ass Girls."
+I think that's kind of funny.

-I love this show, but TTG may surpass for the longest running show since it now has over 300 episodes, honestly surprised a long-hated show got a lot of episodes.
+I love this show, but Teen Titans Go may surpass it for the longest-running show since it now has over 300 episodes.
+I'm honestly surprised a long-hated show got so many episodes.

-It ran for 10 years.
+It ran for ten years.
 That's not surprising considering how popular this show was.
 I think Teen Titans Go could surpass it though.

-It's a good achievement, but my show will later became the NEW longest running show on Cartoon Network.
+It's a good achievement, but my show will later become the new longest-running show on Cartoon Network.

 The Contenders